Here's a quick breakdown of answers to some of the most common questions about what happens when a lease is terminated.

-As a general rule, a tenant is bound to the length of the lease unless the landlord significantly breaks the law or violates its terms -- for example, by failing to make necessary repairs, or by failing to comply with an important lease clause.
-A few states have laws that allow tenants to break a lease because of health problems or a job relocation that requires a permanent move.
-Federal law and many similar state laws allow tenants who enter active military service and related government positions to terminate a lease early.
+As a general rule, a tenant is bound to the length of the lease unless the landlord significantly breaks the law or violates its terms—for example, by failing to make necessary repairs, or by failing to comply with an important lease clause.

 A tenant who breaks a lease without good cause will be responsible for the remaining rent due under the lease term.
-In most states, however, a landlord has a legal duty to use reasonable efforts to try to find a new tenant -- no matter what the tenant's reason for leaving -- rather than charge the tenant for the total remaining rent due under the lease.
+In most states, however, a landlord has a legal duty to use reasonable efforts to mitigate their damages.
+This means that the landlord can't just sit back, allow the unit to remain empty, and expect to collect from the old tenant.
+Rather, the landlord must try to find a new tenant.
+Once a suitable replacement tenant is found, the landlord can't collect further from the old tenant.
+However, the landlord can seek from the old tenant the rent for the months the unit sat vacant, along with the amount of the landlord's reasonable expenses for rerenting the unit (such as advertisement costs).

-A landlord may legally terminate a lease if a tenant significantly violates its terms or the law -- for example, by paying the rent late, keeping a dog in violation of a no-pets clause in the lease, substantially damaging the property, or participating in illegal activities on or near the premises, such as selling drugs.
+A landlord may legally terminate a lease when a tenant fails to pay rent or breaks a significant lease term, such as keeping a dog in violation of a no-pets clause in the lease, substantially damaging the property, or participating in illegal activities on or near the premises, such as selling drugs.

 A landlord must first send the tenant a notice stating that the tenancy has been terminated.
 State laws set out very detailed requirements as to how a landlord must write and deliver (serve) a termination notice.
-Depending on what the tenant has done wrong, the termination notice may state that the tenancy is over and warn the tenant that he or she must vacate the premises or face an eviction lawsuit.
-Or, the notice may give the tenant a few days to clean up his or her act -- for example, to pay the rent, or to find a new home for the dog.
-For details on rent-related terminations, see your state's rent rules.
-For other types of terminations, see your state laws on unconditional quit terminations.
+Depending on what the tenant has done wrong, the termination notice may state that the tenancy is over and warn the tenant that they must vacate the premises or face an eviction lawsuit (this is called an unconditional notice to quit).
+Or, the notice might give the tenant a few days to clean up their act—for example, to pay the rent (a "notice to pay rent or quit"), or to find a new home for the dog.

-For a comprehensive legal and practical guide for landlords, see Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).
+For a comprehensive legal and practical guide for landlords, see Nolo's Every Landlord's Legal Guide.

 Landlords may make deductions from a tenant's security deposit, provided they do it correctly and for an allowable reason.
 Many states require landlords to provide a written itemized accounting of deductions for unpaid rent and for repairs for damages and necessary cleaning that exceed normal wear and tear, together with payment for any deposit balance.